yogeshchandrasekharuni/fast-agent/README.md

 )
 ```

+### Multimodal

+Add Resources to prompts using either the inbuilt `prompt-server` or MCP Types directly.

+#### MCP Tool Result Conversion

+LLM APIs have restrictions on the content types that can be returned as Tool Calls/Function results via their Chat Completions API's:

+- OpenAI supports Text
+- Anthropic supports Text and Image

+For MCP Tool Results, `ImageResources` and `EmbeddedResources` are converted to User Messages and added to the conversation.

 ### Prompts

 MCP Prompts are supported with `apply_prompt(name,arguments)`, which always returns an Assistant Message.
 If the last message from the MCP Server is a 'User' message, it is sent to the LLM for processing.
 Prompts applied to the Agent's Context are retained - meaning that with `use_history=False`, Agents can act as finely tuned responders.